steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

         MRUpdateSeedData
         Add new model to SeedContent.json.

+    The Compose link in the Projects View has the wrong Id for a newly-updated model.
+        When the database is built from SeedContent.json, the Model and Mesh Ids are the same.

     If an uploaded Model3d fails the file validation, an orphan Model3d remains in the database.
         Should there be a mechanism to update an <existing> Model3d file?